BCKDHA: BCKDHA mutation: maple syrup urine disease

 Maple syrup urine disease is an “autosomal recessive inborn error of metabolism.
 Meaning, as stated earlier, that there is a defect (i.e. error) in the single gene that codes for an enzyme.
 These enzymes promote conversions for various substrates into products.
 In terms of maple syrup urine disease, the enzyme defect occurs in the metabolic pathway of the “branched-chain amino acids” leucine, isoleucine, and valine.
 The buildup of these amino acids lead to “encephalopathy and progressive neurodegeneration”; along with other complications.

-There are five forms of maple syrup urine disease: intermediate, intermittent, thiamine-responsive and E3 deficient.
+There are five forms of maple syrup urine disease: classic, intermediate, intermittent, thiamine-responsive and E3 deficient.
 The form of disease is dependent upon clinical prognosis, dietary protein tolerance, and thiamine response and level of enzyme activity.
 Intermediate maple syrup urine disease is a milder form of maple syrup urine disease because it persistently raises branched-chain amino acids and some keto-acid chains.
 Individuals with this disease have a partial BCKDHA enzyme deficiency.
 Meaning that it shows up sporadically or reacts to dietary thiamine therapy.